KasdevTech/kasdevtech.github.io/content/AZ-104/az-104-series1-1.1-azure-ad-overview.md

 type: "az-104"
 ---

-# AZ-104 Deep Dive — Azure AD Overview & Tenant Fundamentals
+# AZ-104 — Azure AD Overview & Tenant Fundamentals

 Welcome to the **KasdevTech AZ-104 **, where we explore each exam skill in depth with real-world context.
 This post — **Series 1, Part 1.1** — covers the **foundations of Azure Active Directory (Azure AD)** and the **tenant model**, which is crucial for every Azure Administrator.